 All smiles after an hour long session discussing bylaws.
 No shortage of leadership, strength and energy with this group.

-How to make business incorporation more human-friendly
+How to make co-operative incorporation more human-friendly

 One of the services Co-operatives First provides is assistance developing foundational documents, like articles of incorporation and bylaws.
 While our community engagement coordinators get excited by these ‘noinky’ steps in the development process, not everyone shares their enthusiasm for procedure.